 Spring introduces a fresh, crisp atmosphere into the world of Forza Horizon 4’s Britain.
 The snow and ice have melted as trees, flowers and shrubbery begin to flourish across the landscape.
 Expect large puddles of water, as well as wet, deformable mud in the forests.
 There’s also pops of colour across the British landscape as well, with wild flowers blossoming across the woodland, accompanied by tall lush grass and yellow buttercups.
 You’ll even encounter groupings of lambs scattered across fields before they mature into sheep during the Summer.

 Forza Horizon 4’s weekly seasonal changes are designed to allow players to always have new content to discover with each passing week in both beautiful, historic Britain and the standalone Fortune Island experience.
-As a reminder, the seasonal change in Forza Horizon 4 occurs every Thursday at 2:30pm GMT (9:30am EST, 6:30am PST) – with next week seeing the arrival of Spring and introducing a fresh, crisp atmosphere into the air.
+As a reminder, the seasonal change in Forza Horizon 4 occurs every Thursday at 2:30pm GMT (9:30am EST, 6:30am PST) – with next week seeing the arrival of Summer as we officially welcome the arrival of Series 6 content into the game.